zitadel/zitadel/docs/docs/apis/actions/v3/usage.md

 The API documentation to create a target can be found [here](/apis/resources/action_service_v3/zitadel-actions-create-target)

+### Content Signing

+The call contains a 'ZITADEL-Signature', which contains a HMAC value.
+This HMAC value is computed with the content of the request through the logic provided in 'pkg/actions/signing.go', and a timestamp which can be used to timeout requests.
+The used key for signing is now added to each Target and gets returned when a Target is [created](/apis/resources/action_service_v3/zitadel-actions-create-target) or [patched](/apis/resources/action_service_v3/zitadel-actions-patch-target).

 ## Execution

 ZITADEL decides on specific conditions if one or more Targets have to be called.